Cornelius N. Grove

 In January 1990, Cornelius established Cornelius Grove & Associates in New York City and began consulting on a full-time basis with respect to cross-cultural business issues.
 He soon entered into a business partnership with anthropologist Willa Hallowell.
 Their firm, now doing business as GROVEWELL LLC, has nearly 100 associates and executive coaches based in more than 30 nations around the world.

-Cornelius has a career-long interest in worldwide differences in presentation styles as found in classrooms, training rooms, and formal meetings.
+Cornelius has a career-long interest in worldwide differences in presentation styles as found in school classrooms and business training rooms.
+His research findings are summarized in the form of a 12-item interactive quiz, available here.
 His research has led to a business-oriented, two-day training event, "Dr. Grove's Toolkit for Effective Presentations to Nationally Mixed Audiences, which has been delivered for global corporations, government agencies, and at the Summer Institute for Intercultural Communication.
 At a conference in Singapore in October 2005, he presented a major paper, "Understanding the Two Instructional Style Prototypes: Pathways to Success in Internationally Diverse Classrooms" (read), published in Singapore in November 2006.

 During 2007, Cornelius's research interest took a different direction: In June 2013, Rowman & Littlefield published his book, The Aptitude Myth: How an Ancient Belief Came to Undermine Children's Learning Today, in which Cornelius reveals from a historical perspective (600 B.C.E. to 1926) why many Americans tend to think about children's learning in a way that highlights their innate, fixed abilities while deëmphasizing effort and perseverance as a path to learning mastery.
 For more information, visit TheAptitudeMyth.info; or, click here to read an interview with Cornelius at EducationNews.org.

-Cornelius is now under contract with Rowman & Littlefield to author a book entitled The Uniqueness Myth: How a Modern Belief Is Undermining Our Children's Learning, which will appear sometime during 2017.
+Cornelius is now under contract with Rowman & Littlefield to author a new book about American education with the working title The Uniqueness Myth; it will appear sometime during 2017.

 Cornelius is married to Christine Martin, an Englishwoman who retired during 2009 from editing Arthritis Self-Management.
 They live in Brooklyn, New York.
 Their children are Matthew, 40, head of the Product Marketing & Underwriting division of New York Life Insurance Company; Dominic, 37, a research director at Hall & Partners in New York; and Alex, 37, now in London (after many years of living and working in China) as a vice president of the Vienna-based Bank für Arbeit und Wirtschaft und Österreichische Postsparkasse AG.
 Cornelius enjoys miles-long daily walks (he and Christine haven't owned a car in over 40 years).
 So far he's the grandfather of five adorable youngsters, three in Connecticut and two in London.